codefo-O/on_prem_streaming_data_pipeline/README.md

    ```sh
    docker run -dit --name nifi -p 8080:8080 -p 8443:8443 --link mysql:mysql  codefoo/nifi-custom
    ```
-8. Import/Configure the NiFi template can be done through the UI (See Demo Video) or by running the script.
+8. Import/Configure the NiFi template by running the script.
+Once imported you will need to add the Password for the DB and start connnector.
    ```sh
    ./scripts/nifi_upload_template.sh
    ```